peat13/time-based-historian/README.md

 That's it!
 The second collector will be available at **http://localhost:4522**

-You can add as many collectors as you need - just follow the same pattern for `collector-03`, `collector-04`, etc.
+You can add as many collectors as you need for distributed industrial data collection - just follow the same pattern for `collector-03`, `collector-04`, etc.

 ## Configuration